Infection Prevention and Control

-Oxford Health NHS Foundation Trust are committed to minimising the risk of infection to patients, staff, carers and visitors.
+Oxford Health NHS Foundation Trust is committed to minimising the risk of infection to patients, staff, carers and visitors.

-Oxford Health NHS FT has a dedicated Nurse led Infection Prevention and Control Team which provides information to staff, patients and visitors on infection prevention and control.
+We have a dedicated nurse-led Infection Prevention and Control Team, which provides information to staff, patients and visitors on infection prevention and control.

-The Team also provides advice and support to all services within Oxford Health NHS FT, including wards, Community Services, Children’s Services and Specialist Services e.g. Dental, Forensics, Podiatry, Offender Health and Minor Injuries Units.
+The Team also provides advice and support to all services within the Trust, including wards, Community Services, Children’s Services and Specialist Services e.g. Dental, Forensics, Podiatry and Minor Injuries Units.

 Our Infection Prevention and Control Team is on the frontline in combating MRSA and other Health Care Associated Infections (HCAI) by ensuring providers meet legal requirements.
 They work alongside Health and Social Care Groups to promote good practice and carry out surveillance and monitoring of these type of germs.

 Click on the link below for our latest data.